 Something that I came up with yesterday are these Raw Chocolate Chip Cookie Dough Bars.
 I had heard about raw cookie dough being a popular dessert and thought “why not make some that are gluten, nut, egg and dairy free?”
 I am pretty chuffed with how these turned out.
 They are really popular in my household.
-I had to stop Jason from eating too many of them, before I was able to photograph them.
-My toddlers also loved them!

 They are really easy to prepare, just mix the ingredients, spoon them into a lined square baking pan and place in the freezer to firm up.
 You also store them in a airtight container if they don’t all get gobbled up after they are ready.

 I recently discovered Enjoy Life Chocolate Mini Chips!
 They are dairy, gluten, nut & soy free and contain evaporated cane juice, natural chocolate liqueur (non-alcoholic) and non-dairy cocoa butter.
 They are a great alternative to the cooking chocolate that you generally find in your local supermarket.